joegriffin2000/wordle/README.md

 source .venv/bin/activate
 ```

-Then, use pip3 to install all necessary modules inside of the virtual environment.
+Use pip3 to install all necessary modules inside of the virtual environment.
 ```
 pip3 install -r requirements.txt
 ```

-Then, use set the wordle path in your git config to this repository.
+Set the wordle path in your git config to this repository.
 ```
 git config --global wordle.path "$(pwd)"
 ```